heyajj/FBPost/README.md

 Add a UITextField with a background image.
 Add UILabels with attributed text (instead of plain text), so that you can bold individual words.

+Required Stories Partially Completed

+Setup CocoaPods for managing 3rd party libraries and use TTTAttributedLabel to style the link and make it clickable

 Optional Stories Completed

 Optional: The like button should toggle the "liked" state.
 Optional: Move the textfield when the keyboard appears.
+Optional: Made status bar light